‘Why Google must change its image of Parkinson’s disease’

 Use the following letter as a template for your feedback, and feel free to add any other comments.

-“The illustration in the Parkinson’s disease Knowledge Graph of an elderly woman with stooped posture and shaky hands is not representative of the wide range of ages of those affected by Parkinson’s or the varying symptoms they experience.
+“The illustration in Parkinson’s disease Knowledge Graph of an elderly woman with stooped posture and shaky hands is not representative of the wide range of ages of those affected by Parkinson’s or the varying symptoms they experience.
 Unfortunately, this image perpetuates the misconception that Parkinson’s is a disease that only impacts the elderly – in contradiction to the bar graph of ‘Ages Affected’ that appears in the expanded view of the Knowledge Graph.

 “That misconception contributes to the prolonged denial and secrecy often experienced by those diagnosed with Parkinson’s earlier in life.
 It also has an adverse impact on the efforts to raise the funding needed to support the research for a cure.
-As the husband to a courageous woman who has battled this disease since the age of 32, I respectfully request that you remove the illustration and assist the Parkinson’s community in putting an end to this harmful misperception.
+As the husband to a courageous woman who has battled this disease since the age of 32, I respectfully request that you remove the illustration and assist Parkinson’s community in putting an end to this harmful misperception.
 Thank you for your time and consideration.”